HemantNegi/jquery.sumoeditor/README.md

 RULES
 - No text node will ever be a direct child of editor.
 - Do not delete any node ever, always try to move it.
+- We will try to use native html tags for everything and follow w3c semantics.

 ## Understanding Selection and Range Objects